-FuelPrice Australia monitors retail fuel prices from public sources across Australia to inform Australian motorists as fuel prices approach the low of their local pricing cycles.
+FuelPrice Australia monitors retail fuel prices across Australia to inform Australian motorists as fuel prices approach the low of their local pricing cycles.

-This site has been monitoring the daily retail price of common fuel types since September 4, 2017.
+This site has been monitoring the daily retail price of Australia’s retail fuel prices since September 4, 2017.

 - Goals of FuelPrice Australia

 - How we generate cheapest/most expensive station recommendations

 - Where’s the average fuel price for my city/town?

 New fuel stations are being introduced daily.